okohll/abdocs/content/docs/fields/field-options/text-field-options.md

 ## Use dropdown
 Rather than a simple text entry field, display a dropdown of choices from which one can be selected.
 If there are only a few values, then the user interface may display options in [radio button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio) style, but the behaviour is exactly the same.

-Options can be provided with the [default value]({{<relref "#default-value">}}) setting as above.
+Options can be provided by entering a comma separated list into the [default value]({{<relref "#default-value">}}) setting as below.
 If no options are specified, then the list of options will be automatically generated from the set of unique values **already entered** into records.
 In this way, a set of values will gradually grow as people enter new data.

 See also the [Use only given values]({{<relref "#use-only-given-values">}}) option below to enforce the use of provided values only.